hl2guide/Awesome-Visual-Studio-Code-Extensions/README.md

 This is a list of the awesome must-use extensions I use every day :D _Themes and icons are not included in the list._

-Extensions add or change functionality within Visual Studio Code and are free.
+Extensions add or change functionality within Visual Studio Code and are free from cost.

 The easiest way to install them is to use the in-app "extensions" section of Visual Studio Code left sidebar and search the exact names below (headers).